Ayurvedic Practitioner Certificate (Level II)

 Ayurveda Program Mission

-Ayurveda Program Values
+SCU’s Ayurveda program Values are:

 • Patient-centered care